YACS-RCOS/yacs/README.md

 YACS depends on PostgreSQL, Redis, nginx and Solr.
 The included docker-compose file specifies images and configurations to containerize and link these dependencies, so you don't need to install or configure anything.
 A secure and omptimized nginx config is also provided.

 ## Projects that integrate with YACS
 These are examples of projects that have been developed by other independant teams and either integrate with YACS or use its API.
-These are great examples of what can be accomplished with open, accessible academic data provided by YACS.
+These are great examples of what can be accomplished with open, accessible academic data.

 ### suggestr
 Suggestr is a machine learning based application that suggests courses to students based on the courses they have taken and the course paths of other students.